 Don’t speak a word of German?
 Don’t worry about the language barrier, as it doesn’t exist in Berlin!
 The city is a gay paradise, where morals are left behind and you can be as free for as long as you want.

-As it's so LGBT-friendly, Berlin is home to many gay neighborhoods, each with its own identity: Prenzlauer Berg, Friedrichshain, Kreuzberg/Neukölln, and lastly, Schöneberg.
+As it's so LGBT-friendly, Berlin is home to many gay neighborhoods, each with their own identity: Prenzlauer Berg, Friedrichshain, Kreuzberg/Neukölln, and lastly, Schöneberg.
 The latter is the oldest and most well-known.
 Gay life here focuses around Motzstraße (pronounced “Motzestrasse”) and the squares Nollendorfplatz and Winterfeldtplatz.

 Schöneberg shopping and culture

 Berlin can also be labeled as the birthplace of gay culture.
-The Eisenherz is one of the oldest and prestigious gay bookstores in the world.
+The Eisenherz is one of the oldest and most prestigious gay bookstores in the world.
 Another unique place is Schwules Museum, the only museum in the world dedicated to gay life in all its forms.